desirevolution/jump-key/README.md

 - **Docker Ready**: Deploy using the included Docker Compose configuration.
 - **Lightweight Architecture**: Built with Lit for fast rendering and minimal resource usage.
 - **Static Deployment**: No backend or database required.
 (Caddy + WebDav plugin)
+- **Simple Multi-User Support**: Map Remote-User header as part of the saved config file.

 ## Screenshots